Dog walker stole elderly woman's rings

 Birmingham elderly woman has rings stolen by dog walker

-An apparent Good Samaritan stole the rings from her fingers of an 84-year-old woman who had fallen, police said.
+An apparent Good Samaritan stole the rings from the fingers of an 84-year-old woman who had fallen, police said.

 The man, who was walking a small dog, helped her to her feet after the fall in Kings Heath, Birmingham.